benjamin-ngandwe/virtual-cybersecurity-lab-NETWORKWALKS-B083-WK1/README.md

 ## VM Snapshots
 I learned the importance of creating a clean snapshot before carrying out risky or experimental activities, providing a reliable recovery point that can be restored during future cybersecurity exercises.

+## Documentation
+I learned that keeping clear records of commands, configurations, screenshots, challenges, and their solutions is essential for maintaining a professional cybersecurity project.